olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Team_Effort_Log.md

 ### Sprint 5 (Week 20/21)

 -   [This story](https://cseejira.essex.ac.uk/browse/A293011-154) was worked on together by four members of the team.
-The main aim was building the circuit along with the implementation of the various sensors.
-Research was conducted beforehand.
+The main aim was building the circuit along with the implementation of the various sensors using the EAGLE software.
+Research was conducted during this sprint and various libraries were used to accomplish this task..

 ### Sprint 6 (Week 22/23)